SymfonyCasts/vue/sfcasts/ep1/async-computed.md

 ## Updating products on searchTerm Change

-Here's the plan then: whenever the `searchTerm` changes, we basically want to re-run all of the code that makes the AJAX call and updates the `products` data... but with a minor addition to *also* include the search query.
+Here's the plan then: whenever the `searchTerm` changes, we basically want to re-run all of the code that makes the Ajax call and updates the `products` data... but with a minor addition to *also* include the search query.

 To help re-use this, create a new method called `loadProducts()` with a